Sneekit/Python-Examples/README.md

 # Python-Examples
 This repository contains sample code written in the Python programming language.

+The linkedlist.py script is a library that adds singly linked lists to python.
+This was written with a tail, which breaks persistence, but increases iffeciency in certain functions ( pop for example )

 The discord_blackjack.py script demonstrates SQL database integrations, API integrations, and some card mechanics for the blackjack game.

 The stockscraping directory gives examples of parsing information from a file hosted on the web, SQL database integrations, dataframe manipulation, report generation, and SMTP integrations.

-The salesforce_converseion directory gives examples of raw data conversion into a format that is usable by Salesforce.
+The salesforce_conversion directory gives examples of raw data conversion into a format that is usable by Salesforce.